July 11-15, 2016

 A science-based program for students entering 4th, 5th, and 6th grade in the Fall

-Each of the UCA Challenge faculty members has experience working with students in this age group and a high degree of knowledge in their given subject areas.
+Each of the UCA Challenge 2016 faculty members have experience working with students in this age group and a high degree of knowledge in their given subject areas.
 It is the goal of each faculty member to make this an enjoyable learning experience.
-UCA Challenge is directed by Ms. Lisa Herrington.For more information about University Challenge, contact Lisa Herrington at email@example.com or (501) 450-5456.
+UCA Challenge is directed by Ms. Lisa Herrington.